• Skip to primary navigation

 There are two methods to calculate car expense claims on your tax return:

-1. Cents per kilometre method, or
+1. Cents per km method, or

 2. Car Logbook method